_images/Bug72.jpg

 Return type:

-enum PierSide
+PierSide

 Provided so apps can manage GEM flipping during an image sequence.
 See SideOfPier, What is DestinationSideOfPier and why would I want to use it? and What is the meaning of “pointing state” in the docs for SideOfPier